afrozchakure/Interactive-Generation/_pages/about.md

 My personal blog where I share my insights about technology, productivity, and books.
 I'm an avid reader and have read most of my share of books during my college days.
 I am often fascinated by the value people are able to create by doing simple things in effective ways.

-A lot of these blogs have been read by over 400,000 people from around the globe and I hope they add value to each of my fellow readers.
+A lot of these blogs have been read by over 400,000 people from around the globe and have been written with the hope of adding value to each of my fellow readers.

 # About me
 I currently work as a Junior Software Developer at Tietoevry, Pune.
 I am an alumni of MIT-WPU, Pune and I've have had the opportunity to work with a few startups as an intern during my college days.
 I have previous experience in conducting Tech webinars and sessions for college students.